 BIRD189.3 was created to correct a Param example, and to change “filename” to “base name” in the .ims file rules, for consistency with BIRD186.

 BIRD189.4 was created to update the file name rules for compliance with the new terminology defined in BIRD186.3.
 Minor editorial corrections were made.
 A comment line was added under the [Interconnect Model Set Selector] keyword.

+BIRD189.5 contains a number of updates based on a review by Arpad Muranyi, sent July 4, 2017.

 PROPOSED CHANGES: